What is redistricting?

 On April 22nd, a State Judge held a hearing to issue a temporary injunction.
 During the hearing, the judge blocked the map after finding that it likely violates the Fair Districts Amendment “because it diminishes African Americans’ ability to elect candidates of their choice” in northern Florida.
 The Florida secretary of state immediately appealed this decision, which automatically stayed (meaning paused) the trial court’s order blocking the map.
 The trial court judge then vacated the stay during the appeal, meaning that DeSantis’ map was re-blocked.
 Then, the appellate court reinstated the automatic stay of the trial court’s order, thereby putting DeSantis’ map back in place while the appeal was being litigated.

-The plaintiffs petitioned the Florida Supreme Court to intervene and requested they prevent the maps from being used in the 2022 General Election.
+The plaintiffs immediately petitioned the Florida Supreme Court to intervene and requested they prevent the maps from being used in the 2022 General Election.
 The Supreme Court denied the request and vowed to take up the matter after the election.
-The court scheduled the trial to start in August 2023.
-While preparing for trial and negotiating with the state, the state of Florida expressed interest in potentially settling a portion of the case through a process known as stipulation.
+The state of Florida expressed interest in potentially settling a portion of the case through a process known as stipulation.
 As part of the agreement, Florida’s Secretary of State, the Florida House of Representatives, and the Florida Senate have admitted that the state’s congressional map diminishes the voting power of Black Floridians and prevents them from electing a candidate of their choice in Florida’s Fifth Congressional District.
 Additionally, the agreement states that if the plaintiffs prevail, a new remedial plan will be in place in time for the 2024 primary elections and all other claims initially brought in the lawsuit would be dropped.
-On August 23rd, 2023, the Second Judicial Circuit Court heard oral arguments in the case, and we are awaiting the Judge’s ruling.
+On August 23rd, 2023, the Second Judicial Circuit Court heard oral arguments in the case.
+They ruled in favor of Gov. DeSantis and the Florida Legislature.
+The appeal court reinterpreted the state constitution’s prohibition on racial gerrymandering to mean that it only applies if certain federal redistricting criteria are also met.
+The appeal court’s majority wrote that “minority voters living hundreds of miles apart in totally different communities” aren’t protected by the provision because the former 5th District wasn’t “geographically compact.”